AvidityLabs/nexia/TEST_CASES.md

 20. Test with a user who has exceeded their completion tokens usage limit

 21. Test with a user who has exceeded their total tokens usage limit

+Add logger for all the exceptions dont miss out